 Endodontists do more than root canal treatments.
-Our doctors at Southern Endodontic Specialists also perform surgery when a patient needs it to save a tooth.
+Our doctors at Southern Endodontic Specialists in Houma also perform endodontic surgery in Houma when a patient needs it to save a tooth.
 Through the use of high-tech tools and our endodontists’ expertise in treating problems with the internal structures of the tooth, our patients get quality, professional care.

 Endodontic surgery deals with treating the interior portions of the tooth.
 While root canal therapy is a non-surgical treatment that some patients can have to remove infection or inflammation from inside the tooth, it may not be the best option for all patients.
 The various forms of endodontic surgery allow the doctor to treat teeth in multiple ways.